 Last year, the rules on when you must wear a face mask changed repeatedly.
 They have also been at odds depending on where in the UK you live – England, Scotland, Northern Ireland or Wales.

-On 27th November 2021, the Government announced that face masks are mandatory again across the UK following the new Omicron variant.
+On 27th November 2021, the Government announced that face masks were mandatory again in some public places across the UK following the new Omicron variant.
+On the 10th December, the list of places was expanded.

 More specifically, face masks must be worn in the following places, with examples for each area: